 "And the winner is--Frank Sinatra in From Here to Eternity."

 Upon hearing those long-coveted words, Frank Sinatra does what every Oscar winner has ever done--he exhales.
 As the applause turns into cheers, he kisses both of his dates for the glittering occasion--daughter Nancy, thirteen, and son Frank, ten--and bounds up the aisle to excitedly accept his award.
 Taking the stage and grasping the golden statue, Frank Sinatra pronounces himself "deeply thrilled and very moved."
 Briefly cracking wise--"And I'd just like to say, however, that they're doing a lot of songs here tonight, but nobody asked me"--Frank professes his love for the crowd, expresses his thanks, and strides offstage, where, Oscar clasped firmly in hand, he runs the gauntlet of photographers.
 Flashbulbs pop and hundreds of photos are snapped.
 Frank Sinatra is back on top of the show business world.

-Never mind the two studios that had dropped Frank's contract, the back-to-back flops of Double Dynamite and the three years spent in the wilderness of turned backs and unreturned phone calls.
+Never mind the two studios that had dropped Frank's contract, the back-to-back flops of Double Dynamite and Meet Danny Wilson, and the three years spent in the wilderness of turned backs and unreturned phone calls.
 Tonight's a new night--and in that marvelously phony "Hooray for Hollywood" fashion always at its white hottest on Oscar night, everyone wants to congratulate Frank.
 Everyone wants a piece of the comeback Variety almost instantly termed "the greatest comeback in theatre history."
 And after backs are slapped, hands shaken, and hugs exchanged, Frank Sinatra, Mr. "Center-of-the-Action," does something quintessentially Sinatra--he walks out.
 Leaves all the festivities, the glittery Governors Ball, where everyone in Hollywood could pay homage, and walks the streets of Beverly Hills.
 Alone.
 As if no one else could understand the true distance of his journey.